 Musculoskeletal Injuries

-The U.S. Bureau of Labor Statistics (BLS) is transitioning from an annual to a biennial (every two years) publication schedule.
-The final publication of a single year of cases involving days away from work estimates is for reference year 2020.
-In the fall of 2023, BLS will publish detailed data covering 2021 and 2022 for both Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases.
+The U.S. Bureau of Labor Statistics (BLS) has transitioned from an annual to a biennial (every two years) publication schedule.
+The final publication of a single year of cases involving days away from work estimates was for reference year 2020.
+BLS now publishes detailed data covering 2021 and 2022 for Days Away from Work (DAFW), Days of Job Transfer or Restriction (DJTR), and Days Away from Work, Job Restriction, or Transfer (DART) cases.

-The private sector experienced 247,620 musculoskeletal disorder (MSD) injuries or illnesses involving days away from work in 2020.
+The private sector experienced 976,090 musculoskeletal disorder (MSD) DART cases, including 502,380 DAFW cases in 2021-2022.
 MSDs are a grouping of related injuries sometimes referred to as “ergonomic injuries.”
 MSDs generally occur when the worker uses muscles, tendons, and ligaments to perform tasks in awkward positions or in frequent activities that, over time, create pain and injury.
 MSDs are defined by BLS as the combination of certain natures of injury or illness and events or exposures.

 To be considered a MSD, the nature of the injury or illness must be one of the following: